parksiwowowwowoooooooooow/parksiwowowwowoooooooooow/README.md

 ## Hi there 👋

 I'm Student.

-I have many time to coding.
+I have many times to coding.

 <!--
 **parksiwowowwowoooooooooow/parksiwowowwowoooooooooow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.